Are you looking for a Dandy aligners review so you can figure out if this is the best brand for you?

 Although the name Dandy may sound unfamiliar, this company already has some years of experience straightening peoples' teeth, but it used to be called Orthly.
 In the past year, however, the founders decided to revamp and reinvent the brand into a hybrid orthodontic option that combines the precision of in-office supervision with the affordability and convenience of at-home treatment.

-Read this Dandy/Orthly review to learn more about this innovative clear aligner brand, including what they cost and who's eligible.
+Read this Dandy/Orthly review to learn more about this innovative clear aligner brand, an alternative to adult braces, including what they cost and who's eligible.

 Table of contents

 - 1 What are clear aligners?

 - 3 What is the difference between Dandy and Orthly?

 - 4 How much do Dandy aligners cost?

 - 6 How is Dandy different from its competitors?

 - 7 Dandy aligners near me

 - 8 Is Dandy the best for me?